Talking to your GP

 1. Getting prepared

-It’s also really helpful for us GPs if we know you have already read some good reliable information about Menopause and HRT.
+It’s also really helpful for us GPs if we know you have already read some good reliable information about Menopause and different treatments including HRT risks vs benefits.

-This can either be the MenoDoc website, the Australian Menopause Society, the British Menopause Society and also the Balance website in the UK.
+This can either be the Menodoctor website, the Australian Menopause Society, the British Menopause Society and also the Balance website in the UK.

 2. Make more time